 define then hit

 TAB.
-Your template should automatically
+Your template should automatically replace the word

 Taking it Further